ape-dev-cs/unblock-dapps/README.md

 This repository contains a list of filters for AdBlock which ought to prevent these frontends from blocking their users.

-To import these rules, simply go to your AdBlock settings, navigate to "Filter Lists", and add the follinwg URL:
+To import these rules, simply go to your AdBlock settings, navigate to "Filter Lists", and add the following URL:

 `https://raw.githubusercontent.com/ape-dev-cs/unblock-dapps/master/filter`

+This has been built & tested around uBlock Origin, but should be compatible with all browser extension ad-blockers.

 ### Supported Frontends:
 - [AAVE](https://aave.com)